Last Updated on September 13, 2023 by Eve Dawes

 Keep an eye out for one of the certified bunny logos on a product’s packaging to ensure the product wasn’t tested on animals.
 It’s usually displayed prominently on the product packaging and a fast and easy way to ensure the product is cruelty-free.

 The downfall of this method is that companies have to pay to license and use one of the certified cruelty free bunny logos.
-Which new or small indie brands often can’t afford to do.
-Even though meet all the standards and have gone through the lengthy certification process.
+Which new or small indie makeup brands often can’t afford to do.
+Even though they meet all of the standards and have gone through the lengthy certification process.
 The certification process involves paperwork submissions from all of the companies the brand sources its ingredients from.

 TIP: Don’t just look for the logo, look at the wording.